aim-rsf/browseMetadata/README.md

 There are 5 default domains always included [0-4], appended on to any domain list given.

-For a research study, your domains will likely be more specific e.g. 'Prenatal, antenatal, neonatal and birth' or 'Health behaviours and diet'.
+For a research study, your domains are likely to be much more specific e.g. 'Prenatal, antenatal, neonatal and birth' or 'Health behaviours and diet'.

 #### Output

-The output of your decisions will be pasted to the R console.
-These decisions will also be saved to a csv file.
+The output of your decisions will be saved to a csv file.
 The csv file name includes the data asset, data class, and date stamp.
 This csv file, in addition to what is shown on the console, contains:
 - user initials (from user input)